- Reference Number: HEY-964/2021

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about your appointment.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a haematology transplant appointment?

-The Haematology Doctor at the hospital at which you have received treatment for your hematological diagnosis has discussed you at the Haematology Multidisciplinary Team Meeting (MDT).
+The Haematology doctor at the hospital at which you have received treatment for your haematological diagnosis has discussed your treatment at the Haematology Multidisciplinary Team Meeting (MDT).
 The MDT has considered that you may be suitable for high dose chemotherapy followed by a treatment known as an autologous stem cell transplant (HDT – ASCT).
-This treatment is delivered as an inpatient on Ward 33 at the Queen’s Centre for Oncology and Haematology, Castle Hill Hospital, East Yorkshire.
+This treatment is delivered as an inpatient on Ward 33 at the Queen’s Centre for Oncology and Haematology, Castle Hill Hospital.

 Why do I need a transplant appointment?

 The appointment gives you and the Transplant Team at the Queen’s Centre the opportunity to meet each other.
 At this appointment we will be able to discuss your diagnosis, the treatment you have already received, your response to treatment and the transplant process.

 The transplant appointment may be quite lengthy and contains a lot of information.
 We will provide you with contact numbers of the team and written information to take home with you.
 Often people find it difficult to remember everything that was discussed or to think of questions they want to ask at the appointment.
 Therefore it may be useful to bring a relative or friend with you as support and a “second pair of ears”.